josephg/egwalker-paper/reg-text.typ

 Whenever a user performs an operation, a new event containing that operation is added to the graph, and the previous frontier in the replica's local copy of the graph becomes the new event's parents.
 The new event and its parent edges are then replicated over the network, and each replica adds them to its copy of the graph.
 If any parent events are missing, the replica waits for them to arrive before adding them to the graph; the result is a simple causal broadcast protocol @Birman1991 @Cachin2011.
-Two replicas can merge their event graphs by simply taking the union of their sets of events.
+Two replicas can merge their event graphs by taking the union of their sets of events.
 Events in the graph are immutable; they always represents the operation as originally generated, and not as a result of any transformation.

 #figure(